c4rlosm4rtins/WikiOS/README.md

 ---

-Responsividade e acessibilidade
+Responsiveness and accessibility
-- O layout foi pensado para funcionar bem em desktop, tablet e mobile.
-O grid adapta-se para 3 → 2 → 1 colunas conforme a largura.
+- The layout is designed to work well on desktop, tablet, and mobile.
+The grid adapts from 3 → 2 → 1 columns depending on viewport width.
-- O botão de alternância é um botão real (`button`) com `aria-pressed` atualizado, e ícones SVG para escuro/claro.
+- The theme toggle is a real `button` with updated `aria-pressed`, and uses SVG icons for dark/light states.

 ---

-Contribuições (bem-vindas!)
+Contributions (welcome!)

-Curtiu o projeto?
-Quer ver mais?
-Faça um fork, mexa no `data.json` para adicionar mais sistemas operacionais, melhore estilos em `style.css` ou abra uma issue com ideias.
+Liked the project?
+Want more?
+Fork it, edit `data.json` to add more operating systems, improve styles in `style.css`, or open an issue with ideas.

-Possiveis Melhorias futuras:
+Possible future improvements:
-- Buscar por descrição completa (full-text) ao invés de só nome/tags.
+- Search by full description (full-text) instead of only name/tags.
-- Adicionar paginação ou filtros por categoria (desktop, servidor, mobile).
+- Add pagination or filters by category (desktop, server, mobile).
-- Suporte a imagens / logos para cada card.
+- Support images / logos for each card.

-Como enviar uma contribuição rápida:
+How to quickly contribute:

-1. Fork este repositório.
+1. Fork this repository.
-2. Crie uma branch com sua feature: `git checkout -b minha-melhora`
+2. Create a branch for your feature: `git checkout -b my-improvement`
-3. Faça as alterações e commit: `git commit -am "Minha melhoria"`
+3. Make changes and commit: `git commit -am "My improvement"`
-4. Envie para o seu fork: `git push origin minha-melhora`
+4. Push to your fork: `git push origin my-improvement`
-5. Abra um Pull Request explicando a mudança.
+5. Open a Pull Request describing the change.